Price Your Home To Sell

 If you price your home below market value, many buyers will be interested and you will likely have multiple offers very quickly.
 This is the quickest way to sell a house but you don’t want to leave any money on the table.
 If the house is below market by mistake then you don’t have to accept any of the lower offers – you can counter them with a higher price and/or adjust the sales price.

 The most common mistake in pricing a house for sale is overpricing.
 It’s understandable that you want the most money possible from the sale of your house, but real estate is market-based.
 If you price your house well above what similar houses in similar condition are selling for, buyers typically won’t have much interest until you lower the price closer to market value.
-Even if a buyer thinks the price is acceptable, their agent will likely perform a CMA on the house and let them know it’s above market prior to making an offer.

 Why has the house been on the market so long?
 What’s wrong with the house?